mvolkmann/blog/src/swift/Concurrency.md

     private func getJoke() async -> Joke? {
         do {
+            // The data method returns a tuple.
+            // The type of response is URLResponse.
-            let (data, response) =
+            // Cast it to HTTPURLResponse to get information from it. let (data, response) =
                 try await URLSession.shared.data(from: apiURL)
             guard let response = response as?
 HTTPURLResponse else {